extract from a presentation to the AGIdeas International Design Week, Melbourne 2005

 I found this in a magazine recently:

-I know it’s easy to make fun of crass and obviously manipulative advertisements (and mostly more satisfying than actually buying the product).
+I know it’s easy to make fun of crass and obviously manipulative advertisements (and usually more satisfying than actually buying the product).
 Many ads appear to ignore the critical sophistication of their audience.
 Then again, some appear to encourage and exploit this cynicism as a strategy for neutralising deeper criticism – a kind of ‘contract of cool’ between advertiser and consumer that double bluffs stupidity.
 But we all know that advertising is forever like the virus developing resilience to medicine, and now there’s this new tactic that is somehow a combination of both of these approaches.

 This ad represents a recent strain of advertising embodying a kind of post-ironic transparency that assumes an unconditional surrender to the avaricious culture of hyper capitalism.
 Back in 1956 Vance Packard’s book The Hidden Persuaders presented a spooky vision of “American super-advertising-scientists” casting subliminal consumer spells on a defenceless public.
 Nearly fifty years later ads are expressing their persuasive content and ideological constitution so openly, that any notion of subconscious manipulation seems irrelevant.